 Don't Frack the NT

 - Territorians want fracking banned in the NT over concerns of groundwater contamination, industrialisation of the landscape and climate change.
-The NT Labor Government came to power promising a moratorium on fracking.

 - NT Indigenous communities and pastoralists are under pressure to sign on to support gas exploration.
 Once the license is granted there is no opportunity to stop invasive gas fields from developing.

 - The Final Report of the Scientific Inquiry into Hydraulic Fracturing states that the community expressed an acute lack of confidence in the current regulatory framework to protect the environment of the Northern Territory.

 - Many submissions that the Panel received suggested that the development of an onshore shale gas industry would have significant adverse impacts on business operations, particularly in the pastoral, agricultural, horticultural and tourism industries.

 - Territorians are being told that we must frack the NT to help fix the East Coast gas crisis.
 Yet most Australian gas is being exported and globally there is an oversupply of gas.
 Import terminals are currently being proposed for the East Coast to sell exported gas back to Australia from Japan.
 This is ludicrous.